Frequently Asked Questions

 – Bottles (breastmilk/formula)

-– Increased changes of clothes/shoes for toileting
+– Increased changes of clothes for toileting

 – Additional clothing items suitable to weather e.g. Warm jackets/gumboots etc.